davidyakobovitch/data_science_resources/01_git_resources.md

-doc/**/*.pdf # Ignore all files in doc directory and sub-directories ending in extension build/ # Ignore all files in directory named build /heart # Ignore the heart file in current directory
+doc/**/*.pdf # Ignore all files in doc directory and sub-directories ending in extension build/ # Ignore all files in directory named build /heart # Ignore the heart file in current directory echo filename >> .gitingore # add it to .gitignore to avoid re-adding it
 ```

 ###### Tags: A replacement for Hash strings